crazydave85/TIDIR/REVIEW.md

    - **MITRE Mapping:** Validate that threat behaviors map to **MITRE ATT&CK**, defense mechanisms and countermeasures map to **MITRE D3FEND**, and any AI/ML security considerations reference **MITRE ATLAS**.
 2. **Strict Vendor Neutrality:** The architecture must remain 100% open and agnostic.
 Actively flag and reject any language that promotes specific commercial products, exhibits vendor bias, or introduces proprietary tool lock-in.
 Focus entirely on *capabilities*, not specific vendors.
 3. **Contradictions & Consistency:** Identify any conflicting statements between the new updates and the existing architecture (e.g., broken data flows, broken references, or weakening of the defense-in-depth posture).
+4. **Sanity and Sense Checks:** Statements and assessments where assumptions are stated or made, should be checked against best practice within the Cyber Security field.
+Logical aspects should be considered flowing!

 ## Phase 2: The Critical Reviewer (Agent 2)
 **Role:** Ruthless gatekeeper and quality assurance lead.